Turkey Pet Shipping - This is a summary of the main points only, please contact APHA for revised regulations.

 From the UK the following paperwork is required:

-An Import Permit obtained from Turkey - only if pets travel unaccompanied.
+An Import Permit obtained from Turkey - only required if pets travel unaccompanied.

-An Official Export Health Certificate, which must be applied for from DEFRA.
-This must be completed and certified by your LVI within 96 hours of the flight.
+An Official Export Health Certificate, which must be applied for from APHA.
+This must be completed and certified by your OV within 24 hours of the flight.

 A written declaration stating that the animal has not been imported into Great Britain during the last six months.